-is a painter, fiber, and installation artist currently living and working in Charlotte, NC.
-She graduated with a B.A. from the University of Richmond in May of 2015 where she studied studio art and education.
-In her senior year she created a collaborative crochet installation called the #100womenproject which is her largest installation to date.
+Amy Reader is a fiber and installation artist currently living and working in Charlotte, NC.
+She graduated with honors from the University of Richmond in May of 2015 where she studied studio art and education.
+In her senior year, she created a collaborative crochet installation called the #100womenproject which is her largest installation to date.
 That year she also received the Capital One Merit Award for Excellence in Studio Art.

 When she is not creating her own work, Amy is hiking or spending quality time with her husband, Adam, and kitten, Hugo.